eonarheim/eonarheim.github.io/docs/promises.md

 <pre>Promise.wrap(value? : any) : IPromise</pre>
 ------------------

-Sometimes when working with promises you want to wrap a value type inside of a resolved promise.
+Sometimes when working with promises, you want to wrap a value type inside of a resolved promise.